-The Sustainable Web Design model is a methodology which provides a general framework that can be used to estimate a website's carbon emissions.
+The Sustainable Web Design Model is a methodology which provides a general framework that can be used to estimate a website's carbon emissions.
 Being able to adjust the underlying variables used in the model allows developers to return more accurate, scenario specific carbon estimates.

-In this tutorial, you will learn how to adjust the variables used by the Sustainable Web Design model in CO2.js.
+In this tutorial, you will learn how to adjust the variables used by the Sustainable Web Design Model in CO2.js.
 Then, you will calculate the CO2 emissions of transferring 1 gigabyte (GB) of data.

-It is also worth noting that what we will cover in this tutorial only works with the Sustainable Web Design model in CO2.js.
+It is also worth noting that what we will cover in this tutorial only works with the Sustainable Web Design Model in CO2.js.
 Check out the Methodologies for calculating website carbon page to learn more about the model itself.

 This tutorial assumes you are already familiar with how to install CO2.js and use it to perform simple carbon calculations.